tanjimin/C.Origami/README.md

 | [corigami_data.tar.gz](https://zenodo.org/record/7226561/files/corigami_data.tar.gz?download=1) | DNA reference sequence, CTCF ChIP-seq(IMR-90), ATAC-seq(IMR-90), Hi-C matrix(IMR-90), pretrained model weights |
 | [corigami_data_gm12878_add_on.tar.gz](https://zenodo.org/record/7226561/files/corigami_data_gm12878_add_on.tar.gz?download=1) | CTCF ChIP-seq(GM12878), ATAC-seq(GM12878), Hi-C matrix(GM12878) |

+The resources above are hosted on Zenodo: https://zenodo.org/record/7226561.

 To run inference or training, you may download [corigami_data.tar.gz](https://zenodo.org/record/7226561/files/corigami_data.tar.gz?download=1) which contains the training data from IMR-90 cell line, and pretrained model weights.
 To test performance on GM12878 *de novo* prediction, you need to additionally download the add-on data file [corigami_data_gm12878_add_on.tar.gz](https://zenodo.org/record/7226561/files/corigami_data_gm12878_add_on.tar.gz?download=1) and unzip it under `corigami_data/data/hg38`.

-### Prediction with DNA sequence, CTCF ChIP-seq, and ATAC-seq data
-In order to use our pipeline we require the sequencing data to be pre-processed.
-Reference DNA sequence is included in the corigami_data file provided above.The input for both the CTCF and ATAC data should be in the form of a bigwig (bw) file.
-The bigwig should be normalized to the total number of reads.
-Data quality can be inspected using an applications such as [IGV](https://igv.org).

 # Inference

 C.Origami can perform de novo prediction of cell type-specific chromatin architecture using both DNA sequence features and cell type-specific genomic information.

-For any inference application, download one of our pre-trained models or use your own model.
+For any inference application, download our pre-trained model or use your own model.
 C.Origami is pre-trained on the human IMR-90 cell line (hg38 assembly).
-Before inference, please download dataset and change path according to the instruction.
+Before inference, please download dataset and change paths according to the instruction.

 Inference allows you to pick between 3 tasks: **predict**, **perturbation**, or **screening**.
 Examples for each one and the required parameters are under the `examples` folder.